sourceduty/Redundant/README.md

 Script 1: The Search Initiator (searcher.py)

-The first script, searcher.py, acts as the search initiator.
-It uses the Google Custom Search JSON API to query the latest articles on British history.
-Upon receiving the search results, the script writes the article links to a file named data.txt.
-This script runs in a loop, performing a new search every 60 seconds, ensuring that the most recent content is continually sought out.
+This script is responsible for periodically fetching the latest news article links that pertain to North American news.
+It simulates an API call to a news service provider and saves the retrieved links to a file named data.txt.

 Key Features: